alxdavids/draft-privacy-pass/draft-privacy-pass.md

 querying, a structure such as a Bloom filter suffices.
 Importantly, the server must only eject this storage after a key rotation occurs since all previous client data will be rendered obsolete after such an event.

+### Finalization during redemption

+The last step if the issuance phase for the client is to run VOPRF_Finalize and store the output.
+In some applications, it may be necessary to link the output of VOPRF_Finalize to the actual redemption that is occurring.
+This can be done by tailoring the auxiliary data `aux` to something specific.

+In order to do this, it is necessary to store only (ciph, x, N) in the issuance phase of the protocol.
+Then during the redemption phase, generate auxiliary data `aux` and compute VOPRF_Finalize(x,N,aux) after retrieving the triplet above.

 ## Error types {#errors}